dao-xyz/peerbit-examples/packages/live-streaming/README.md

 ## [Application is live here](https://stream.dao.xyz)

-Due to the use of WebCodecs API, this app does not yet work on Firefox, and some mobile phones.
+Due to the use of WebCodecs API, this app does not yet work on Firefox ([soon?](https://groups.google.com/a/mozilla.org/g/dev-platform/c/3g0fnn6682A)), and some mobile phones.

 Learn more here: https://caniuse.com/webcodecs